ppy/osu-wiki/wiki/Contests/oBWC/2/en.md

    No. Each country will only have one Team Captain to represent it.

 7. **How do we know who will face each other?
-Will it be randomized?**
+Will it be randomised?**

-   No, it won't be randomized.
+   No, it won't be randomised.
 During the Qualifier round, only the best 16 teams will move to the clash rounds.
 The first team will face the sixteenth, the second will face the fifteenth, the third will face the fourteenth, etc… So make sure to give all your energy during the Qualifiers stage!

 8. **Do I have to join the Discord server to participate?**